 Clip the hair between the pads on the paws to ensure that snow cannot become matted there.
 Check out our article on winter paw care

 So many people take precautions to make sure dogs and animals are not left in the car when it is hot but do remember the cold can be just as dangerous.
 In the same way, the car turns into an oven.
 It can quickly turn into a fridge, holding in the cold so your dog could freeze to death.
 Try not to leave them for more than a few minutes.

 Never let your dog off the lead in a snowstorm, and be very careful when snow and ice are on the ground.
 The scent is not as easy to pick up in icy conditions, and the landscape is entirely different, so your dog could quickly become disorientated and lose you.
 For this reason, make sure that your dogs are wearing up-to-date tags with your name and mobile number on them and that your microchip details are up to date with PetLog.

 Carry a first aid kit and winter survival kit in your car

 Keep a winter survival kit in your vehicle.
-Include blankets, towels, water, bowl, first aid kit, a flask of hot drink for yourself and a sign that the dog is in the car.
+Include blankets, towels, water, a bowl, a first aid kit, a flask of hot drink for yourself and a sign that the dog is in the car.

 Make a snow-free area for the dog in the garden.

 I have two dogs and a third one that stays with me in the mornings.
-They all love the snow, and for me, I think it is an excellent time of year with long walks over frosty fields.
+They all love the snow, and I think it is an excellent time of year with long walks over frosty fields.
 Enjoy the winter with your dogs – it can be a fabulous time!

 Final top tip!!
 ESPECIALLY If you have kids and dogs, make sure the garden is kept free of poop, especially if snow is forecast!!
 Nothing worse than rolling up a snowman and finding a little ‘surprise’ in the middle!!